teunbrand/ggh4x/tests/testthat/_snaps/guide_axis_nested.md

 # guide_axis_nested errors upon misuse

-    Guide 'axis' cannot be used for 'fill'.
+    Guide `axis` cannot be used for fill.

 ---

-    axis guide needs appropriate scales: z
+    Axis guide lacks appropriate scales
+    i Use one of z